 - Continue adding toolbar buttons to your new toolbar as desired.

 - The default name of the new toolbar will be the name of the first tool placed.
 To rename the toolbar, select the Toolbar panel of the Toolbar Customization dialog.

 - Select the toolbar from the list and then click once on the name to rename the toolbar.

-- In X5 and Prior programs your custom toolbar will now display any time you are in a view of the type that you selected in step 2.
+In X5 and older programs, your custom toolbar will now display any time you are in a view of the type that you selected in step 2.